Choral

 If you like to sing, why not join a choir?
 Several different ensembles are available to majors and non-majors.

-Head of Choral Area
+Choral Area Faculty

 - Chapel Choir